 2. Pull-up resistors

-The I2C bus wired with two pull-up resistors which pull the bus to high level, and the devices only send low levels.
+The I2C bus is wired with two pull-up resistors which pull the bus to a HIGH level, and the devices only send low levels.
 If devices want to send a High logic level they simply release the bus.

 3. START and STOP signals

-Master device controls the clock and generates START and STOP signals.
-Slaves simply listen to the bus and act on data & clock that were sent by master.
+Master device controls the clock and generates the START and STOP signals.
+Slaves simply listen to the bus and act on data & clock that were sent by the master.